Hinche: Culture

 The official religion is Roman Catholicism, but the constitution allows the free choice of religion.
 There are also many non-Catholic Christian churches in the city and the surrounding communities.
 Groups, like the Haiti Endowment Fund (HEF) of Southern California send medical missionaries several times a year to provide medicines and basic healthcare.
 HEF has also helped build community churches.
 Some of the people also practice vodou.

 Cuisine

 The cuisine is Créole, French, or a mixture of both.
 Créole cuisine is like other Caribbean cuisines, but more peppery.
 Specialties include griot (deep-fried pieces of pork), lambi (conch, considered an aphrodisiac), tassot (jerked beef) and rice with djon-djon (tiny, dark mushrooms).
 As elsewhere in the Caribbean, lobster is well known here.
 A wide range of microclimates produces a large assortment of fruits and vegetables.
 Vegetarians will have a difficult time here, because pig fat is often used in food preparation, so even beans are to be avoided.

-The people enjoy a strong, sweet coffee; Rebo is one brand of such coffee.
-The Barbancourt rum is also popular.

 Interesting cuisine-related features of Hinche, include a market and the "Foyer d’Accueil", an unmarked guesthouse above a school that is behind a blue and white church on the eastside of the main square.